Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-large liquid scintillator located at a depth of about 6000 m.w.e. in SNOLAB.\\SNO+\cite{andringa2016current,maneira2016status,maneira2013sno+} will reuse the SNO detector holding the Tellurium-loaded liquid scintillator in a 12m diameter acrylic vessel.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={5mm}](2) \task \textbf{Location:} Creighton Mine, Vale, Canada \task \textbf{Period:} under construction (\textit{Feb, 2017}) \task \textbf{Type:} $\nu_{x}$, x=e,$\mu$,$\tau$ \task \textbf{Detection Technique:} Liq.
+Scintillator \end{tasks} SNO+, the successor of the 2015 Nobel prize winning SNO Collaboration, is a multi-purpose large liquid scintillator located at a depth of about 6000 metre water equivalent in SNOLAB.\\SNO+\cite{andringa2016current,maneira2016status,maneira2013sno+} will reuse the SNO detector holding the Tellurium-loaded liquid scintillator in a 12m diameter acrylic vessel.
 Near the target, the scintillator consists of linear alkyl benzene (LAB) and 2g/L of the flour 2-5 diphenyloxazole(PPO).
 LAB has good optical transparency, low scattering and fast decay time.
 The light emitted by charged particles passing through the scintilator is detected by $\sim$9,500 PMTs that view the acrylic vessel.
 The energy and the position of each element are reconstructed from the PMT signal.
-Also, new scintillator purification systems have been designed to reach the required $U$ and $Th$ contamination levels.\\The physics goals of SNO+ are the searches for the $0\nu\beta\beta$ of $^{130}Te$. the discovery of such a rare process will confirm the Majorana nature of this elusive particle and play a key ingredient in the theory of leptogenesis.
+Also, new scintillator purification systems have been designed to reach the required $U$ and $Th$ contamination levels.\\The physics goals of SNO+ are the searches for the $0\nu\beta\beta$ of $^{130}Te$.
+The discovery of such a rare process will confirm the Majorana nature of this elusive particle and play a key ingredient in the theory of leptogenesis.
 The depth of SNOLAB also exposes to measure low energy solar neutrinos in the \textit{pep} and CNO regions.
 The precise measurement of the \textit{pep} flux can probe the MSW (Mikheyev, Smirnov and Wolfenstein) effect of neutrino mixing and the solar metallicity.
-The large volume and the high radiopurity of the SNO+ experiment can probe the understanding of heat production mechanism in the Earth by observation of geoneutrinos.
+The large volume and the high radiopurity of the SNO+ experiment can probe the understanding of heat production mechanism in the Earth by observation of geo-neutrinos.
 The study of reactor neutrino from the Bruce, Pickering and Darlington nuclear generating stations will improve the neutrino oscillation parameters.
-The experiment also aims at studying neutrinos from supernovae explosions and the low background allows search for invisible nucleon decay and axion-like particle search (\textit{exotic physics}).\cite{chen2008sno+}\\The data taking of SNO+ will be divided into three phases\cite{kamdin2015understanding}-- \paragraph{\underline{Water phase:}} The acrylic vessel is fitted with 905 tonnes of pure water and is aimed at search for exotic physics and supernovae explosions. \paragraph{\underline{Scintillator phase without $^{130}Te$:}} The detector will be filled with about 780t of LAB-PPO liquid scintillator and the goals cover measurement of neutrinos from \textit{pep} and CNO regions in SSM, study of geo and reactor anti-neutrino via IBD process. \paragraph{\underline{Scintillator with $^{130}Te$ loaded:}} This will be the longest phase and expected to last for 5 years for search of $0\nu\beta\beta$-decay of ${^130}Te$ specifically.
+The experiment also aims at studying neutrinos from supernovae explosions and the low background allows search for invisible nucleon decay and axion-like particle search (\textit{exotic physics})\cite{chen2008sno+}.\\The data taking of SNO+ will be divided into three phases\cite{kamdin2015understanding}: \paragraph{\underline{Water phase:}} The acrylic vessel is fitted with 905 tonnes of pure water and is aimed at search for exotic physics and supernovae explosions. \paragraph{\underline{Scintillator phase without $^{130}Te$:}} The detector will be filled with about 780t of LAB-PPO liquid scintillator and the goals cover measurement of neutrinos from \textit{pep} and CNO regions in SSM, study of geo and reactor anti-neutrino via IBD process. \paragraph{\underline{Scintillator with $^{130}Te$ loaded:}} This will be the longest phase and expected to last for 5 years for search of $0\nu\beta\beta$-decay of $^{130}Te$ specifically.